 1. Auspicious Green Plants – Lucky Bamboo, Money Tree and Kumquat Tree

-The green plants are one of the must-buy home decorations for Chinese New Year now and some popular plants have been given some nick names such as the Lucky Bamboos, Money Trees and Coin Trees.
+Green plants are one of the must-buy home decorations for Chinese New Year nowadays and some popular plants have been given nick names such as the Lucky Bamboos, Money Trees and Coin Trees.
 Just as the names imply, the three plants all symbolize the wealth and good fortune.

-Also, the kumquat trees with rich fruits mean good luck and money and they are especially popular in the south areas of China.
+Also, the kumquat trees with rich fruits mean good luck and money and they are especially popular in the southern areas of China.